MrzAhmadi/MaterialNote/README.md

 # MaterialNote
-Simple note application , Made by trends of android development
+Simple note application , Made by trends of Android Development